1.

 HISTORICAL NOTE:

-In the Edo period class system (士農工商(しのうこうしょう)), merchants were ranked lowest, though many became wealthy despite this.
+In the Edo period class system (士農工商: samurai, farmers, artisans, merchants), merchants were officially ranked lowest, yet many became extremely wealthy.